ROKS Cheonji

-ROKS Cheonji (AOE-57) is the lead ship of the Cheonji-class fast combat support ship (AOE) in the Republic of Korea Navy.
-She is named after the lake, Cheonji.
+ROKS Cheonji (AOE-57) is the lead ship of the Cheonji-class fast combat support ship (AOE) in the Republic of Korea Navy, and is named after the lake, Cheonji.

 Development

 After the Korean War, the Korean Navy purchased and operated small refueling ships from the 1960s to the 1980s.
 These ships were obsolete due to prolonged operation, which forced their retirement beginning in the late 1970s.
-As the demand for maritime operations increased day, the Navy required vessels to complete the missions.
+As the demand for maritime operations increased every day, the Navy required vessels to complete the missions.

-From the mid-1980s, based on ship drying experiences, the Korean Navy proposed building combat support ships domestically.
+In the mid-1980s, based on ship drying experiences, the Korean Navy proposed building combat support ships domestically.
 From 1988 to 1990, the first combat support ship, later named Cheonji, was built and launched.
 Daecheong and Hwacheon were built seven years later.
 At the time, the Korean Navy decided whether or not to build follow-up ships after finishing the operation test of the first ship.

-As the needs of support ships increased, the Navy designed the Soyang-class ships in 2016, based on the Cheonji class.
+As the need for support ships increased, the Navy designed the Soyang-class ships in 2016, based on the Cheonji class.